-PhD: In the past five years, 100% of our PhD graduates who sought employment in the year following graduation found it.
+PhD: Nearly100% of our PhD graduates who sought employment in the year following graduation found it.
 In no small part because students graduate with very strong research backgrounds, excellent teaching profiles, and notable service experience, the doctoral programs in Spanish and Portuguese have an excellent job placement record.
-The 100% placement rate and the fact that our graduates are placed in a range of academic institutions, from large research universities to liberal arts colleges, as well as in government and private sector jobs, speaks to the depth, breadth, and portability of our students’ graduate training.
+The high percentage placement rate and the fact that our graduates are placed in a range of academic institutions, from large research universities to liberal arts colleges, as well as in government and private sector jobs, speaks to the depth, breadth, and portability of our students’ graduate training.
 To see where our PhD graduates are now, take a look at our placements page.

 Our MA programs are designed to be completed in four semesters (2 years).

 Students typically take 4-5 additional years beyond the MA to complete the PhD.
 The timeframe depends largely on the extent to which the student knows what s/he wants to focus on when s/he begins the program and on the nature of the research required.

 The requirements of the MA programs are detailed here.
 All of the MA programs require a minimum of 32 hours of coursework (where each course is worth 4 hours).
 In the fourth semester, students in the MA in Spanish Literatures and Cultures or the MA in Portuguese take MA examinations based on MA reading lists, whereas students in the MA in Spanish Linguistics write a research paper, which must be turned in during the fourth semester.
 A passing result on the MA exams (Literatures and Cultures) or the research paper (Linguistics) is required for graduation.